DavyJonesLocker/client_side_validations-simple_form/CONTRIBUTING.md

 If you need to open a new issue you *must* provide the following:

 1. Version of ClientSideValidations
+2. Version of ClientSideValidations-SimpleForm
-2. Version of Rails
+3. Version of Rails
-3. Code snippet from your model of the validations
+4. Code snippet from your model of the validations
-4. The form code from your template
+5. The form code from your template
-5. The resulting HTML along with the script tag
+6. The resulting HTML along with the script tag

 Failure to include the above mentioned requirements will result in the issue being closed.